TW-Robotics/morobot-arduino_esp/README.md

 See the examples on how to use the library.
 ### Examples
 - base_importantFunctionCalls<br>
-  Bare minimum program and function calls for controlling a morobot Scara RRP.
+  Bare minimum program and function calls for controlling a morobot-s rrp.
 Just put control commands into the loop and look what happens.
 - calibrate_robot<br>
   Change the origin position of all motors of the robot.
 These values are stored in the motors so this program must only be called once to initially calibrate the robot.
-- driveAroundXYZ<br>
+- driveAroundXYZ_morobot-s(rrp)<br>
-  Control the RRP robot with the dabble app and drive around giving x-y-z-coordinates
+  Control the morobot-s (rrp) with the dabble app and drive around giving x-y-z-coordinates
-- driveAroundXYZ_RRR<br>
+- driveAroundXYZ_morobot-s(rrp)<br>
-  Control the RRR robot with the dabble app and drive around giving x-y-z-coordinates
+  Control the morobot-s (rrr) with the dabble app and drive around giving x-y-z-coordinates
 - driveAroundXYZ_morobot-2d<br>
   Control the morobot-2d with the dabble app and drive around giving x-y-z-coordinates
 - multiple_robots<br>
-  Control multiple robots (in this case 2x Scara RRP) with the dabble app.
+  Control multiple robots (in this case 2x morobot-s) with the dabble app.
 Use the app to switch between the robots and drive the axes of the robots directly.
 - teach_robot<br>
   Move the robot around and store positions using the Dabble-App.
 The robot can than drive to these positions autonomously.
 You can also export all positions as movement comments.
 - endeffector<br>